CloudLabsAI-Azure/Azure-AI-TDSynax/Instructions/Labs/Lab-01.md

       - **Model version**: 0301 (3)
       - **Tokens per Minute Rate Limit (thousands)**: 10K (4)
       - **Enable dynamic quota**: Enabled (5)
-      - Click on **Deploy** (6)
+      - Click on **Deploy** (6).

          ![](../media/gpt-35-turbo.png)

-         >**Note** : gpt-35-turbo-16k is supported only for chat completions and it is not supported for completions API.
+         >**Note**: gpt-35-turbo-16k is supported only for chat completions, and it is not supported for completions API.

-8. This will deploy a model which you will be playing around with as you proceed.
+8. This will deploy a model that you will be playing around with as you proceed.

-      > **Note**: You can ignore any error related to assignment of roles to view the quota limits.
+      > **Note**: You can ignore any error related to the assignment of roles to view the quota limits.

       > **Note**: Azure OpenAI includes multiple models, each optimized for a different balance of capabilities and performance.
 In this exercise, you'll use the **GPT-35-Turbo** model, which is a good general model for summarizing and generating natural language and code.
 For more information about the available models in Azure OpenAI, see [Models](https://learn.microsoft.com/azure/cognitive-services/openai/concepts/models) in the Azure OpenAI documentation.

 > **Congratulations** on completing the task!
-Now, it's time to validate it.
+Now, it is time to validate it.
 Here are the steps:
 > - Click on the **Validate** button for the corresponding task.
 If you receive a success message, you can proceed to the next task.
 > - If not, carefully read the error message and retry the step, following the instructions in the lab guide.
 > - If you need any assistance, please contact us at **labs-support@spektrasystems.com**.
 We are available 24/7 to help you out.